-The Company continues to monitor the ongoing developments related to the COVID-19 pandemic and its impacts to the Company's commercial and manufacturing operations and plasma collection facilities, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and the testing of finished drug product that is required prior to its availability for commercial sale.
+The Company continues to monitor the ongoing developments related to the COVID-19 pandemic, including the emergence of the Delta variant and other resistant strains of the coronavirus, and its impacts to the Company's commercial and manufacturing operations and plasma collection facilities, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and the testing of finished drug product that is required prior to its availability for commercial sale.
 A substantial portion of such testing has historically been performed by contract laboratories outside the United States.